-Research and development expenses decreased \$(0.8) million, or (1.6) percent, over the year ended December 31, 2021.
-Salaries, benefits, and other personnel costs increased \$1.8 million due to an increase in the hiring of employees to support the growth in the Company's development activities as well as increases in salaries of our continuing employees.
-These increases were offset by a decrease in contract research organization costs and lab supplies of \$2.4 million, primarily due to timing differences, the completion of our 1b/2a clinical trial of AG019 in the fourth quarter of 2021, and as well as a continued prioritization of clinical product candidates with less expense incurred related preclinical research programs compared to 2021.
+Research and development expenses increased \$1.4 million, or 3.1%, compared to the year ended December 31, 2022.
+Salaries, benefits, and other personnel costs increased \$2.8 million due to an increase in the hiring of employees to support the growth in the Company's development activities, and to a lesser extent, increases in salaries of our continuing employees.
+These increases were offset by less expenses incurred related to preclinical research programs for the comparable period.